Kenan Excellence Scholarship

 The Kenan Excellence Scholarship program was established at the University of North Carolina School of the Arts (UNCSA) in 2005 by the William R. Kenan, Jr. Charitable Trust and later endowed by the Trust in 2011 with a $6 million grant, the largest one-time private gift in the school’s history.
 The most prestigious scholarship program at the UNCSA, the Kenan Excellence Scholarship (KES) provides full tuition, fees, and room and board for up to four incoming students each year.

-The dean of each of the five arts schools nominates a select list of excellent candidates for the KES each Spring term from among their best new admittees to the university.
+The dean of each of the five arts schools nominates two excellent candidates for the KES each Spring term from among their best new admittees to the university.
 The KES Selection Committee reviews each nomination, considering criteria that include each student’s ability in the given arts discipline, capacity to lead and motivate, extracurricular achievement, grade point average, and standardized test scores.
-The committee then establishes a list of semifinalists who are interviewed for selection as finalists.
-Awards are then made to the students judged to have the best potential as artist-scholars, regardless of the program in which they enroll or the state of residence.
+The committee then interviews the finalists for selection.
+Awards are made to the students judged to have the best potential as artist-scholars, regardless of the program in which they enroll or their area of residence.

 2018-2019 Kenan Excellence Scholars

 - Belle Le of San José, California, Drama

 - Blaine McIndoe of New York, New York, Filmmaking

 - Houston Odum of Jamestown, North Carolina, Design & Production

 - Josephine Greenwald of Scottsdale, Arizona, Music